DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_III.md

 ### `group_by`(...) by Unit, `summarize`(...) by Count
 5. Run lines 57-59
 6. Note how it is easier to spot the problems in the Unit variable.
-7. Run lines 61-69 to check Feature and Artifact Type.
+7. Run lines 62-64 to check Artifact Type.
-8. Run lines 72-73 to see how many total artifacts are in the data frame.
+8. Run lines 67-68 to see how many total artifacts are in the data frame.
 An important check for later in this process.

 ## Exercise 3 -- Brainstorm!